 - Finally, JusticeMakers helps source potential recruits for future country programs as IBJ takes its model to scale.

-This year’s competition focuses on the advancement of legal reform to safeguard the human rights of those living with and vulnerable to HIV/AIDS within the criminal justice system.
-Projects in this competition are specifically targeted towards these communities and towards their rights within the criminal justice system.
+This competition focuses on the advancement of legal reform to finally put a stop to torture as an investigative tool and pre-trial detention.
+Projects are aimed to help those most vulnerable – including those living in poverty, women and children – to have equal access to their criminal justice system.
 Project ideas are innovative, inspirational, sustainable, and address an urgent problem.
 They introduce novel methods of collaborating with public officials, legal aid communities, and governments to ensure competent legal counsel for ordinary people.
 Winning applicants will become JusticeMakers fellows and will be awarded $5,000 and a global network of support to help them implement their proposed project.
 This global network of support includes all of IBJ’s online and on the ground resources along with all of the resources of the JusticeMakers Community.